Finistere/antidote/README.rst

     - All dependencies can be tracked back to their declaration/implementation easily.
     - Mypy compatibility and usage of type hints as much as possible.
     - Overriding dependencies will raise an error outside of tests.
-    - Dependencies can be frozen, which blocks any new definitions.
+    - Dependencies can be frozen, which blocks any new declarations.
     - No double injection.
-    - :code:`@inject` does not inject anything implicitly.
+    - Everything is as explicit as possible, :code:`@inject` does not inject anything implicitly.
     - type checks when a type is explicitly defined with :code:`world.get`, :code:`world.lazy` and constants.
+    - thread-safe, cycle detection.
 - Testability
     - :code:`@inject` lets you override any injections by passing explicitly the arguments.
     - Override locally in a test any dependency.
-    - When encountering issues you can retrieve the full dependency tree, nicely formatted, with `world.debug`.
+    - When encountering issues you can retrieve the full dependency tree, nicely formatted, with :code:`world.debug`.
 - Fast
     - Antidote has two implementations: the pure Python one which is the reference and the compiled one (cython) which is heavily tuned for fast injection.
 The compiled version is the fastest dependency